oracle-livelabs/oci/apps-cloud-adventure-cio/00-introduction/introduction.md

 Estimated Adventure Time: 2 hours

-### **Objectives (NEED CIO OBJECTIVES)**
+### **Objectives (DRAFT)**

 This Activity Guide will lead you along the way through a set of Adventure Labs, where you will experience the:
-1. Ease of using Oracle Source to Settle solutions.
-2. Comprehensive capabilities of an inter-connected procurement system.
-3. Simplicity and scalability of creating and managing procurement processes.
+1. How to easily carry out common application end-user administration tasks
+2. The power and ease of configuring and extending your Fusion Cloud applications to meet your business requirements
+3. The capabilities of Fusion Cloud to integrate with various systems and applications
+4. How to easily create powerful analytics to drive better business insight

 Adventure awaits, click on the picture, show what you know, and rise to the top of the leader board!!!